Consistent123: One Image to Highly Consistent 3D Asset Using Case-Aware Diffusion Priors: Experiments

 \subsection{Implementation Details}

 For the diffusion prior, we adopt the open-source Stable Diffusion ~\citep{sd} of version 2.1 as 2D prior, and employ the Zero-1-to-3 ~\citep{zero1to3} as the 3D prior.
 We use Instant-NGP~\citep{mueller2022instant} to implement the NeRF representation and for mesh rendering , we utilize DMTet~\citep{shen2021dmtet}, a hybrid SDF-Mesh representation.
 The rendering resolutions are configured as 128 × 128 for NeRF and 1024 × 1024 for mesh.
 Following the camera sampling approach adopted in Dreamfusion~\citep{dreamfusion}, we sample the reference view with a 25\% probability and the novel views with a 75\% probability.
 For the case-aware detection mechanism, we sample from 8 viewpoints each time, that is $ V=\{0^\circ, 45^\circ, 90^\circ, 135^\circ, 180^\circ, 225^\circ, 270^\circ, 315^\circ\} $.
 The sliding window size $ L $ is set to 5 and the threshold $ \delta $ of 0.00025.
 We use Adam optimizer with a learning rate of 0.001 throughout the reconstruction.
-For an image, the entire training process with 10,000 iterations takes approximately 30 minutes on a single NVIDIA A100 GPU.
+For an image, the entire training process with 10,000 iterations takes approximately 30 minutes on a single NVIDIA A100 GPU, with the first stage roughly 16 minutes and the second 14 minutes.